-However, the National Women's Party (NWP), established in 1916, imitated the militant tactics of Britain's WSPU.
-This was no surprise, given that its founder, Alice Paul, had been a member of the WSPU from 1907 to 1910 and had been sent to prison three times.
+The best known of all the suffragettes, Emmeline Pankhurst (1858-1928) epitomized a new breed of politically active women in the early 20th century.
+She was born into-and later remained in by marriage-an eminently respectable, somewhat leftleaning middle-class world in the north of England, which only served to cement her desire to further the cause of women's rights.
+This decision would prove explosive.
+She was single-minded, exceptionally active, and wholly unflinching in her refusal to compromise.
+Her leadership surprise, given that its founder, Alice Paul, had been a member of the WSPU from 1907 to 1910 and had been sent to prison three times.
 The NWP's so-called Silent Sentinels, protesting outside the White House from January 1917, were also arrested and force-fed.